-If anyone needs to contact you during the day, they should ring the main name will appear on the screen so you can collect the message.
-If the message is urgent, a member of the administration staff will attempt to locate you if you are timetabled to be in a lesson
+If anyone needs to contact you during the day, they should ring the main reception and leave a message.
+Your name will appear on the screen so you can collect the message.
+If the message is urgent. a member of the administration staff will attempt to locate you if you are timetabled to be in a lesson.